ioquatix/process-daemon/README.md

 After calling `prefork`, the working directory is expanded to a full path and should not be changed.

 ### WEBRick Server

+Some servers must run on the main process thread.
+In this case, the normal interrupt mechanism won't be used and we will handle signals directly.

 Create a file for your daemon, e.g. `daemon.rb`: